nikakogho/PersonalizedFeed/docs/system-design.md

    * Rate limiting for `/v1/feed` and `/v1/events/batch`.
    * Alerting on latency SLO violations, queue lag, error rates.
    * Stronger API key management (rotation, scoping, maybe tenant-specific rate limits).

+6. **Horizontal Scaling**

+   * Scale both API and Worker if load demands it

+7. **Improved Observability**

+  * More detailed logging
+  * Dashboards and alerts around p95 and p99 latencies

+8. **Different Feed Pagination**

+  * Token-based or snapshot approach to either keep track of what videos this user has recently seen or keep track of last fetched video score

 The current prototype intentionally keeps the **core domain model, ranking pipeline, and configuration story stable**, so these extensions are incremental rather than requiring a redesign.